- CMS finalizes a market basket of 4.1% reduced by the productivity adjustment of 0.3% resulting in a 3.8% update.

-In defining what an “REH service” includes, CMS takes a broad view:
+In defining what an “REH service” includes, CMS takes a broad view in the final rule:

-CMS proposes to pay for these services at the OPPS rate +5%, as set forth under statute, and will utilize the existing OPPS claims processing system with a flag to alert the payment is for the REH.
+CMS finalizes paying for these services at the OPPS rate +5%, as set forth under statute, and will utilize the existing OPPS claims processing system with a flag to alert the payment is for the REH.
 CMS would not include the 5% add-on bump for beneficiary co-payments.

 CMS specifically notes that REH services will not have any impact on OPPS budget neutrality and REH claims will not be used for OPPS rate setting purposes.

-With respect to other services provided by an REH that are not covered under the OPPS, CMS proposes to allow those to be reimbursed under their respective fee schedule.
-In other words, as long as the REH meets the statutory requirements governing a provider type and the proposed REH CoPs and has services that do not meet the proposed definition of REH services for OPPS payment, those claims would still be paid for by Medicare but under the appropriate fee schedule and without the additional 5% bump.
+With respect to other services provided by an REH that are not covered under the OPPS, CMS finalizes those to be reimbursed under their respective fee schedule.
+In other words, as long as the REH meets the statutory requirements governing a provider type and the REH CoPs and has services that do not meet the definition of REH services for OPPS payment, those claims would still be paid for by Medicare but under the appropriate fee schedule and without the additional 5% bump.
 CMS specifically references the SNF Fee Schedule and Clinical Laboratory Fee Schedule as examples.

-CMS proposes to also exempt REHs from existing site neutral payments related to “off-campus provider-based departments.”
+CMS exempts REHs from existing site neutral payments related to “off-campus provider-based departments.”

 REH annual facility payment